tahoe-lafs/tahoe-lafs/docs/stats.rst

         999 out of the last 1000 operations were faster than the given number, and is the same threshold used by Amazon's internal SLA, according to the Dynamo paper).
+        Percentiles are only reported in the case of a sufficient number of observations for unambiguous interpretation.
+For example, the 99.9th percentile is (at the level of thousandths precision) 9 thousandths greater than the 99th percentile for sample sizes greater than or equal to 1000, thus the 99.9th percentile is only reported for samples of 1000 or more observations.

 **counters.uploader.files_uploaded**